Standards for the Collection of Combustible Metals

-Uni-Wash wet dust collectors are fully complaint with the NFPA 484 standard when purchased with the NFPA 484 package.
+Uni-Wash wet dust collectors are fully complaint with the NFPA 484 standard when purchased with the Uni-Wash PRO package.
 Click here to find out more about Uni-Wash wet dust collectors.

 Call us today to find out more about how wet dust collection can be used in your application.

 CALL NOW!
 800-610-6010

 “Industry experience has clearly demonstrated that an eventual explosion can be expected where a bag- or media-type collector is used to collect combustible metal fines.
 Seldom, if ever, can the source of ignition be positively identified. “